abhidesikan/madras-medley/content/book-reviews/madurai-sultanate.md

 ---
-title: "The Madurai Sultanate: A Concise History by Sandeep Balakrishna"
+title: "The Madurai Sultanate: A Concise History by Sandeep Balakrishna - Review by Abhishek Desikan"
 date: 2019-03-15T22:40:50-08:00
 draft: false
 ---